Arkady Volozh: Nebius Group

-In July 2024, the remaining non-Russian assets of Yandex NV were reorganized as the Nebius Group.
-Volozh refocused the business on full-stack management of computer infrastructure for large technology companies, including in the AI industry.
-The company went public in October 2024.
+In July 2024, the remaining non-Russian assets of Yandex N.V. were reorganized as Nebius Group, and trading on Nasdaq resumed on 21 October 2024 under the ticker NBIS.
+Volozh refocused Nebius on building a cloud platform for companies developing artificial intelligence products.
+In September 2025, Nebius signed a contract with Microsoft worth up to $19.4 billion, and another with Meta worth up to $27 billion in March 2026.
+That month NVIDIA also took a $2 billion equity stake as part of a strategic partnership.
+As of May 2026, Nebius had a market capitalization of approximately $50 billion, with Volozh holding an economic interest of around 11%.

 Life in Israel

-In 2014, following the Russian annexation of Crimea, Volozh moved to Tel-Aviv, Israel, where he lives with his family.
+In 2014, following the Russian annexation of Crimea, Volozh moved to Tel Aviv, Israel, where he lives with his family.
 His parents also moved to Israel the same year.
-Volozh's connection to Israel began a few years before that; from 2010 to 2012 he served as a board member of Face.com, an Israeli facial-recognition company which was sold to Facebook in 2012.
+Volozh's connection to Israel began earlier; from 2010 to 2012 he served as a board member of Face.com, an Israeli facial-recognition company which was sold to Facebook in 2012.
 Volozh was also an investor in the company.
-From 2015 to 2020 he served as a board member of NeuroSteer, an Israeli company that specialized in brain signal processing and big data analysis.
-He later moved on to launch a series of services in Israel as well as opening an office and an R&D center in the country.
-In an interview in 2019 Volozh stated that Israel is a very attractive country, first and foremost because of its human potential, and also because of its role in the global economy.
-Volozh also frequently appears in professional technological conventions and forums in Israel.
+From 2015 to 2020 he served on the board of NeuroSteer, an Israeli medical technology company specializing in brain signal processing.
+He later oversaw the rollout of several tech services in Israel, establishing a local office and an R&D center.
+In a 2019 interview, Volozh described Israel as an attractive hub due to its human talent and strategic role in the global tech economy.
+Volozh also frequently participates in professional technological conventions and forums in Israel.

 According to Agentstvo, the website of Volozh described him as "a Kazakhstan-born, Israeli tech entrepreneur, computer scientist, investor, and philanthropist" and did not mention his Russian background.
 Yandex was described as "one of the largest internet companies in Europe" and its Russian origins were not mentioned.
-Kyiv Post, citing Wikiganda, argues that Volozh deleted some elements related to his past life in Russia on his Wikipedia page using an IP address.
+Kyiv Post, citing Wikiganda, argues that Volozh deleted some elements related to his past life in Russia on his Wikipedia page.